If you haven't done so yet today, please recite the

 Evening: Attend the Priestly ceremonies of the Holy Temple.

 Beginning of Nighttime: The 15th day of Nisan has begun.
-Once the stars have come out, take lamb to Seder and begin Seder.
+Once the stars have come out, take Pesach goat or lamb to Seder and begin Seder.
 Tell the story of the Exodus (i.e., say the Hagadah).

 Can you picture thousands upon thousands of Jews, from all over the land of Israel, every one of them standing on the roofs of Jerusalem, singing Hallel!
 The Talmud says that it seemed like all the roofs of the city were bursting.
 It must have been the most glorious sight ever seen and heard!